cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 If all these packages are already installed on your machine.
 You must:

-1-Set the following environment variables
+1-Set the following environment variables:

 ::